sandyrai/Django_webiste/README.md

-# Django_webiste
+#DJANGO #python #javascript # CSS # HTML

+An demo is very imporatant to understand the concepts .
+Here we go with the website made with Django .
+.
+.
-Sample webiste using django with multiple module/app.
+An demo webiste using django with multiple module/app.
+.
+.

-visit us :  www.beginnerspython.com
+For more details visit us : 👉🏾  www.beginnerspython.com